bitfl1pper/ngram/README.md

 Very basic ngram stuff is implemented already.

+very very basic skip gram functionality.

-The next step in the roadmap is to implement skip-gram functionality.
+the next step is to revamp the tokenizer (and add more types of tokenizers)

+After that, I'd like to generalize / improve the ngram functions, reduce redundancy

 ## Usage